 Maybe it's the benefit of hindsight, but each of these scenarios now looks highly improbable, and more reflective of the acute necessity, for the benefit of the war effort, to transform American angst into American anger.
 The Japanese taking the Galapagos Archipelago, establishing air bases in Ecuador?
-Really?
 A Nazi armada taking New Orleans and trundling up north through the Mississippi valley?
-Really?
 A fifth column, supposedly composed of German-Americans and/or Japanese-Americans, aiding the enemy?
 Really?

 (1) Not to my knowledge, at least.
 I would gladly be proved wrong.